 Major Release and Senior Audit

-TWO terms prior to the term you wish to graduate, you must meet with a SAC major advisor to complete your senior audit.
-You and your advisor will complete an online major release signifying that you have completed all requirements towards the SAC major.
-Once your advisor enters the major release online in your student file, it is able to be accessed by the LSA academic auditors.
-The auditors will use this information to ensure that all requirements have been met within both LSA and your major once you apply for graduation.
+TWO terms prior to the term you wish to graduate, you must meet with a SAC advisor to complete your senior audit.
+You and your advisor will complete an online major or minor release signifying that you have completed all requirements towards the SAC major or Global Media Studies minor.
+Once your advisor enters the release online in your student file, it is able to be accessed by the LSA academic auditors.
+The auditors will use this information to ensure that all requirements have been met within both LSA and your major or minor once you apply for graduation.

 The Counseling and Psychological Services (CAPS) – offers crisis counseling free of charge to currently enrolled students.
 They also offer 45-minute workshops three times each semester, including workshops in developing better study skills, time management and procrastination, stress, test anxiety, and preparing for and taking tests.
 These services are confidential and free to currently enrolled students.
 The office is located on the third floor of the Michigan Union.